mmh-mmh/2D-procedural-generation-testing-motor/README.md

 'make clean' to rm .exe

-short cut:
+short cut: make && make clean && make run
+- In menu screen
+  arrows to select an option and enter to confirm choice

+-In game:
   zqsd to move

-e to interact (attack, talk, break and pick up flowers) a to use the potions
+  e to interact (attack, talk, break and pick up flowers)

+  a to use the potions

 # Bugs